Name: Saeed bin Suroor

 Godolphin has achieved numerous big-race wins worldwide and Saeed bin Suroor saddled the stable’s 100th Group One winner - achieved with Sulamani’s victory in the Arlington Million in 2003.

-From Saeed bin Suroor’s stable, there have been five winners of the world’s richest race, the Dubai World Cup, with the first being Almutawakel in 1999.
-The brilliant Dubai Millennium, the best horse Saeed bin Suroor and Godolphin have had, scored a scintillating victory in the 2000 renewal, while Street Cry (2002), Moon Ballad (2003) and Electrocutionist (2006) complete the quintet.
+From Saeed bin Suroor’s stable, there have been six winners of the world’s richest race, the Group One Dubai World Cup Sponsored By Emirates Airline, with the first being Almutawakel in 1999.
+The brilliant Dubai Millennium, the best horse Saeed bin Suroor and Godolphin have had, scored a scintillating victory in the 2000 renewal, while Street Cry (2002), Moon Ballad (2003) and Electrocutionist (2006) have also been successful.